Case rings familiar among prospects in Day 2 of jury selection

 News media accounts of the case involving three White men accused of murder in the killing of a Black man have helped form his opinion more than the chilling video, he said during individual questioning.

 "It sounds like you're balanced," responded Rubin, one of two attorneys representing Travis McMichael.
-"It that fair?"
+"Is that fair?"

 "I'm not really sure that's where I am," the man answered.
 "Someone was murdered.
 That's all I know."